-This document describes the steps required to adjoin and operate the MKII Motorized Lightband (MLB).
-Training and certification by Planetary Systems Corp (PSC), verified via PSC document 3000224 MLB Training Record, are required to operate any Lightband.
+This document describes the steps required to adjoin and operate the MKII Motorized Lightband (MLB); it is intended for ground operations only.
+Training and certification by Planetary Systems Corp (PSC) - verified via PSC document 3000224 MLB Training Record - is required to operate any Lightband.
 The Training Record also specifies the certification's expiration date.

-Ensure this is the latest version of the document by visiting PSC's website, http://www.planetarysystemscorp.com.
-If the version trained on was older than that on the website contact PSC to discuss the changes before continuing.
+Ensure this is the latest version of the document by visiting the PSC by Rocket Lab web page at www.rocketlabusa.com under Space Systems.
+If the version trained on was older than that on the website, contact PSC to discuss the changes before continuing.

 Read this entire document before attempting any procedures.
 This document shall be completed in order.
-Steps shall never be skipped unless specifically permitted otherwise.
+Steps shall never be skipped unless specifically permitted otherwise